 An orthodontist who is thinking about airway and breathing health isn't just trying to make your child's smile look nice.
 They're thinking about whether the treatment plan will give your child enough room in their mouth and airway to breathe well for decades to come.
 That's a fundamentally different orientation than simply aligning teeth.

-When I was practicing cosmetic dentistry in Boston, I started noticing that many of my patients who wanted veneers or had broken down their teeth were also dealing with breathing disorders and sleep issues.
+When I was practicing cosmetic dentistry just outside of Boston, I started noticing that many of my patients who wanted veneers or had broken down their teeth were also dealing with breathing disorders and sleep issues.
 I eventually realized I had them myself — issues that traced back to orthodontic treatment I'd had as a kid that straightened my teeth but didn't address my underlying airway needs.
 That realization is what led me to go back to residency and become an orthodontist focused on airway-driven care.

 The American Association of Orthodontists recommends that children see an orthodontist by age seven.
 Most seven-year-olds don't need treatment.
 But some do — and the window for certain interventions is narrow.